Skip to content ↓

 Modern Foreign Languages at Stocksbridge Junior School

-At Stocksbridge Junior School, our teaching of Languages focuses on French.
+At Stocksbridge Junior School, our teaching of modern foreign languages focusses on French.
 We offer our pupils the opportunity to engage in a broad curriculum that will stimulate and inspire them through a variety of topics and themes.
-Our teaching of French will lay the foundations for our pupils to further their knowledge beyond Key Stage 2 or learn further foreign languages through the linguistic skills they acquire.
+Our teaching of French will lay the foundations for our pupils to further their knowledge beyond key stage 2 or learn further foreign languages through the linguistic skills they acquire.

 Intent

-Through our teaching of Languages at Stocksbridge Junior School, our intention is to inspire our pupils to learn a foreign language which they can use to broaden their communication skills and enjoy the social and cultural experience that learning a foreign language allows.
+Through our teaching of modern foreign languages at Stocksbridge Junior School, our intention is to inspire our pupils to learn a foreign language which they can use to broaden their communication skills, enjoy the social and cultural experience that learning a foreign language allows, whilst appreciating and celebrating difference.
 Our curriculum is meaningful and ambitious.
 We propose that through regular reviews of the French curriculum (both the units taught and stand-alone cultural lessons), we can ensure that pupils’ knowledge, skills and understanding are built upon within each year group and throughout their time at Stocksbridge Junior School.
-In doing so, our curriculum will always be relevant, challenging and in line with meeting, or exceeding, the National Curriculum.
-Throughout the Key Stage, pupils’ knowledge of how language works will be developed and extended through stimulating and challenging lessons which will enable the pupils to use this for a variety of purposes.
+In doing so, our curriculum will always be relevant, challenging and in line with meeting or exceeding the national curriculum expectations.
+Throughout the key stage, pupils’ knowledge of how language works will be developed and extended through stimulating and challenging lessons which will enable the pupils to use this for a variety of purposes.
+Our curriculum provides the foundation for further language learning in key stage 3.

 Implementation

-At Stocksbridge Junior School, we have devised seven key concepts which have been drawn upon from a range of sources and research points.
+At Stocksbridge Junior School, we have devised five key concepts which have been drawn upon from a range of sources and research.
 The concepts are as follows:

-Through these concepts, we ensure that all Modern Foreign Language National Curriculum objectives are met.
-At Stocksbridge Junior School, we draw upon Language Angels to support the planning and teaching of French and adapt lessons to suit the needs of our pupils.
-Long and medium term plans are shared with staff and are regularly reviewed.
+Through these concepts, we ensure that all modern foreign language national curriculum objectives are met.
+At Stocksbridge Junior School, we draw upon Language Angels to support teachers’ subject knowledge, planning and explicit teaching of French and adapt lessons to suit the needs of our pupils.
+Long- and medium-term plans are shared with staff and are regularly reviewed.
 We share unit end points with pupils and how each unit fits into their language learning at Stocksbridge Junior School.

-Pupils will progressively acquire, use and apply their growing knowledge and skills across the Key Stage.
+Pupils will progressively acquire, use and apply their growing knowledge and skills across the building blocks of language: phonics (sounds), vocabulary (words) and grammar (rules).
 Each year group studies five modules with the opportunity to consolidate their learning at the end of the year.
 All pupils succeed in their learning through skilful teaching, lessons and activities which are adapted to meet the needs of all learners.

 Impact

-At Stocksbridge Junior School, our pupils develop and extend their learning in French throughout the whole the key stage.
-Units increase in level of challenge, stretch and linguistic and grammatical complexity as pupils move from Early Learning units in Year 3 through Intermediate units in Years 4 and 5 and into the most challenging Progressive units in Year 6.
+At Stocksbridge Junior School, our pupils develop and extend their learning in French throughout the whole of key stage 2, in order to know more and remember more.
+Units increase in level of challenge, stretch and linguistic and grammatical complexity as pupils move from Early Learning units in Year 3, through Intermediate units in Years 4 and 5, and into the most challenging Progressive units in Year 6.
 As pupils progress through the different stages, they will be required to apply more skills.
 Activities contain progressively more text (both in English and French) and lessons will have more content as pupils become more confident and ambitious.

 Pupils will continuously build on their previous knowledge as they progress in through their French learning journey.
-Previous language and grammatical skills will be retrieved, aiding pupils’ long-term learning, wherever there are relevant links.
-These links are made explicit on planning and are communicated with pupils to help strengthen their schema.
+Previous language and grammatical skills will be retrieved, aiding pupils’ long-term learning.
+Links to previous learning are made explicit on planning and are communicated with pupils to help strengthen their schema.

 Teachers use a range of formative assessment strategies to monitor pupils’ learning and to adapt future lesson plans to include more challenge or targeted support.
 The strategies used include: